antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - Animation tracks' metadata is configured in the editor, not the code.
 - Animations tracks can be different frame sizes.
 - Ability to set a unique animation track per instance.
 - Ability to control the alpha channel for individual instances.
+Also includes easy fade in/out tweened functions.
 - Ability to set a unique fps speed per animation track.
-- Animation tracks can loop or be a one-shot.
+- Ability to restart the non-looping animation tracks for individual instances.
 - All the `MultiMeshInstance3D` features such as a unique transform (scale, rotation, and position) per instance.
 - Works on all renderers, and on HTML builds.